ARUP-NGS/StrainTypeMer/README.md

 # StrainTypeMer

-StrainTypeMer is a tool for comparing strains of bacteria.
+StrainTypeMer is a tool for comparing bacterial strains.
 StrainTypeMer uses kmer count output from jellyfish to compare strains.
 StrainTyper is multithreaded and can perform comparisons within minutes.
-Fast-mode compares 100,000 kmer and produces results nearly identical to a full comparison in less than a minute.
+Fast-mode compares 100,000 kmers and produces results nearly identical to a full comparison in less than a minute.

 The results of StrainTypeMer include:

 * Simlarity Table - displays the percentage of kmers shared between each strain combination
 * Distance Matrix - png that used clustering to show the strain relationships
 * Histogram Plots - PDF showing results of five strains per page.
-* Sample Summary - written to standard
+* Sample results - written to standard out
     1. Estimated genome size of each strain
     2. Coverage cutoff
+    3. MLST profile (for Acinetobacter;
-    3. ARDB - Antibiotic Resistance Database content
+    4. ARDB - Antibiotic Resistance Database content
         * Each strain is queried for kmers for gene present in the ARDB
         * Number of kmers are report for each gene family

 <hr>

-### CONSIDERATIONS
+### REQUIREMENTS

 In order to use StrainTypeMer you must first count kmers using [jellyfish 2.2.3 of greater](https://github.com/gmarcais/Jellyfish) for each strain.
 While preprocessing is not required it can be performed prior to kmer counting.
 We generally remove